ginstrom/intelligence-horizon-novel/chapters/04_the-investigation-begins.md

 "Elias."
 His voice carried the weight of years, though his unaugmented physiology showed the natural aging I had long since transcended.
 "I heard about Lydia.
 I'm sorry."

 "She Crossed three weeks ago," I said, the words still difficult to speak.
-"Along with everyone else who reaches the Intelligence Horizon.
+"Along with everyone else who reaches a specific level of cognitive enhancement.
 Marcus, we need to talk."

 The silence stretched long enough that I wondered if the connection had failed.
 When he finally spoke, his voice was carefully controlled.
 "How many?"